tiepdotme/serenade-wind/_posts/2020-07-20-beautiful-people.md

 >When listening to a song, do you gravitate to the melody of it first or the lyrics?

 Andrew gravitates to the lyrics, while I gravitate to the melody.
-Such was the case as well when I first heard "Beautiful People" by Ed Sheeran.
-However when I learned of the lyrics, I was blown away.
+Such was the case as well when I first heard "Beautiful People" by Ed Sheeran, which was released June 28, 2019 (on our 5th anniversary).
+However, when I learned of the lyrics, I was blown away.

 In this place and in this time, the lyrics from "Beautiful People" resonate with me.
 Fifteen years ago, this would be a nice tune and no more.
 Since this is a year of great change and transition for us, discarding adopted values that we no longer relate to, this song captures how I feel.